isxuowo/mcwiki/API.md

 1. mech_wrench_break: triggers when player shift+right clicks a wrench.
 Should be used to safely break the machine.
 2. mech_wrench_function: triggers when player right clicks the wrench.
 Should be used to apply a function to the machine, i.e. changing modes or rotating.
 * There are two events associated with the multimeter.
 When used, an entity is spawned inside the block the player is looking at, so commands can be run at the block.
 1. mech_meter_readout: triggers when player right clicks a multimeter.
-By default, prints out how much power the de ice is currently holding.
+By default, prints out how much power the device is currently storing.
 Can be used to print out additional information.
 2. mech_meter_idlock: triggers when player shift+right clicks with a multimeter.
 By default, locks given machine to provided network id.
+Really shouldn’t be altered, but can be if necessary.
+* World gen event hooks are currently not implemented, but are planned.